gstanden/orabuntu-lxc/README.md

 * Replicates the LXC-containerized DNS/DHCP container to all Orabuntu-LXC physical GRE-connected hosts
 * Optionally stores LXC-containerized DNS/DHCP updates at Amazon S3 for replication
 * Automatically detects filesystem types which support lxc-snapshot overlayfs for LXC-containerized DNS/DHCP
-* Updates the LXC-containerized DNS/DHCP container replicas with the latest zone and lease updates every x minutes.
+* Updates the LXC-containerized DNS/DHCP container replicas with the latest zone/lease updates every x minutes.
 * Builds the LXC containers
 * Configures all OpenvSwitch switches and LXC containers as systemd services
 * Configures gold copy LXC containers (on a separate network) according to your specifications